 Mugo pines (Pinus mugo, USDA zones 2-8) need minimal but targeted pruning to keep them strong, healthy and neat.
 The hardy, slow-growing needled evergreen plant — sometimes called a Swiss mountain pine or dwarf mountain pine — can be allowed to grow as a broad, bushy shrub or cultivated as a bonsai.
 The frequency and method of pruning largely depend on the shape and appearance you prefer.

 Video of the Day

 Mugo pines are slow-growing, so they may not need annual pruning if they are functioning as general decorative shrubs or being used for garden screening.
 How often you prune your mugo pine depends entirely on how large or small — or, perhaps, bushy or tall — you'd like it to be.
 Otherwise, the main consideration is to keep an eye on growth to ensure your mugo pine isn't getting too messy or encroaching on other plants.

 When needed, prune in late winter or early spring.
 This is when the tender new buds of growth, known as candles, will have formed but haven't yet developed needles.
 Avoid pruning in fall.
 Any cut branches will stop producing buds completely if snipped outside of growing season.

 Once every two years or so should be ample, unless you're aiming for a manicured shape or need to significantly limit the size.

 Step 1: Prepare Your Pruning Tools

 Make sure your pruning shears are clean and rust-free to avoid contaminating the plant.
 Then, sharpen the shears by holding each blade at a slight angle and, moving away from your body, stroking it across a sharpening stone two to three times.
-Use a rag to wipe the blades with a little oil.
+Sanitize the blades by wiping them with isopropyl alcohol.

 Step 2: Remove Dead Material